The Navajo Community Benefit Fund

 OUR OBJECTIVE

 NTEC understands that community projects are essential to building better and stronger communities.
-Since the Community Benefit Fund was launched in 2016, it has supported dozens of community projects, awarding more than $400,000 to over 50 projects.
+Since the Community Benefit Fund was launched in 2016, it has supported dozens of community projects, awarding more than $1.8 million for dozens of projects that help Navajo people.

 Each year, NTEC opens the application period with an informative workshop.
 The workshop helps applicants understand the goals of the Fund and how to apply.